Lusail: Waterfront Residential District

 High-rise housing units with a panoramic view of Lusail's coastline are under construction here.
 Two schools are planned for here.

 Al Kharayej Towers

 Originally a rural settlement on the outskirts of Doha, Al Kharayej has been reformed as a district of Lusail under the name Al Kharayej Towers.
 Bounded by the Golf District and the Waterfront Residential District, this district will consist of 42 high-rise apartment complexes built in a mixed-Arabic style.
 A 7,750 m2 kindergarten will serve this district.

 Stadium District

 As a result of Qatar winning the hosting rights to the 2022 FIFA World Cup, it was decided that a massive stadium should be constructed in Lusail.
-The outcome was the Lusail Iconic Stadium, which will host the Final of the 2022 World Cup and which will have a capacity of 86,250.
-Sports fans will be able to access the district through the Lusail LRT and the Doha Metro.
+The outcome was the Lusail Iconic Stadium, which hosted the 2022 FIFA World Cup Final game between Argentina and France.
+Sports fans are able to access the district through the Lusail LRT and the Doha Metro.